Underwriting is the process assessing risk of issuing insurance. Undewriters evaluate applications,

 After the deductible is met, you’ll pay 20% for most medical services.
 There is no cap on what you might pay out-of-pocket.
 It can get expensive if major medical services are needed.

 You may also be subject to up to an additional 15% in excess charges if allowed in your state and a physician decides to charge the additional fee.
-This is exceedingly rare but you should always check with your physician’s billing person or department to understand if they charge the extra 15% excess charge.
+This is rare, but you should always check with your physician’s billing person or department to understand if they charge the extra 15% excess charge.

 You can search whether a medical service is covered by Medicare by visiting the following page: www.medicare.gov/coverage.